 If you’ve never tried yeast waffles, you’re totally missing out!
 It’s a unique experience that’s totally worth the extra bit of work!

 Do you ever have those days when you’re tempted to get take-out for dinner or just feed the kids a bowl of cereal and call it good?
 I definitely have those days – sometimes it’s when we’re all sick, or when the day doesn’t go as planned and we get home much later than anticipated.
 Other times, I just space out and forgot to take the meat out of the freezer to defrost.
 Regardless, instead of calling for pizza I make breakfast for dinner.
 The kids LOVE it and I almost always have the right ingredients in the fridge or pantry to whip up some waffles or pancakes.
-This recipe for overnight yeast waffles is one of our favorites.
+This recipe for overnight yeast waffles is one of our favorites, along with lemon sour cream waffles and red velvet puffed pancake.

 Sometimes I intentionally plan breakfast for dinner as a way to try all those fancy pancake and waffle recipes I’ve pinned when I would normally not have the time on a busy morning.
 That’s how I discovered these overnight waffles made with yeast.
 If you’re making them for breakfast, you make the batter the night before and leave it in the fridge overnight.
 If you’re doing waffles for dinner, you can whip up the batter in the morning and it’ll be ready to go by dinner time.
 The batter does need to sit out on the counter for an hour before it goes in the fridge so plan accordingly.